henspace/text2lesson-docs/docs/writing/metadata.md

 # Metadata

+Metadata serves two main purposes:

+- it allows you to provide details about who wrote the lesson, copyright information and how it is licensed.
-Metadata is additional information about the lesson that can be included later in your problems.
+- it also allows you to provide additional information about the lesson that can be included later in your problems.
 This allows you to give some text a label, and then repeat that text later in your lesson by using the label.

 # Defining metadata